WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod06/0601-Implement a Web Application Proxy.md

 3. In **Server Manager**, select **Tools**, and then select **Routing and Remote Access**.

-4. In the **Routing and Remote Access** console, in the left pane, right-click **EU-RTR (local)**, and then select **Disable Routing and Remote Access**.
+4. In the **Routing and Remote Access** console, in the left pane, right-click **EU-RTR (local)** to open the context menu, and then select **Disable Routing and Remote Access**.

 5. In the **Routing and Remote Access** dialog box, select **Yes**, and then close the **Routing and Remote Access** window.

-   > **Note:** Routing and Remote Access is preconfigured for the purpose of other labs in this course.
-The Web Application Proxy configuration in this lab will not work properly if you leave Routing and Remote Access enabled on the virtual machine.
+   > **Note:** Routing and Remote Access is preconfigured for the purpose of this course's other labs.
+The Web Application Proxy configuration in this lab won't work properly if you leave Routing and Remote Access enabled on the virtual machine (VM).

 ### Task 2: Configure LON-CL1 as an external client